ga4gh/refget/docs/sequences/README.md

 The policies and processes used to perform user authentication and authorization, and the means through which access tokens are issued, are beyond the scope of this API specification.
 GA4GH recommends the use of the OAuth 2.0 framework ([RFC 6749](https://tools.ietf.org/html/rfc6749)) for authentication and authorization.

 ## Checksum calculation
 The recommended checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512-based system called `ga4gh` (a base64 URL-safe string, see later for details).
 Servers MUST support sequence retrieval by one or more of these algorithms, and are encouraged to support all to maximize interoperability.
-An older algorithm called `TRUNC512` existed in version 1.0.0 of refget but is now deprecated in favour of the GA4GH sequence checksum string.
+An older algorithm called `TRUNC512` existed in version 1.0.0 of refget sequences but is now deprecated in favour of the GA4GH sequence checksum string.
 It is possible to translate between the `ga4gh` and `TRUNC512` systems however `TRUNC512` usage SHOULD be discouraged.

 When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then the rest uppercased.
 The allowed alphabet for checksum calculation is uppercase ASCII letters (`0x41`-`0x5A` or `A-Z`).